maannajjar/lattekit/README.md

 You can also refernece those views inside your layout, as demonstrated in the first example.

 ### ListView/RecyclerView/ViewPager
 Those views have special treatment inside the layout definition.
-LatteKit will create an adapter that will give you flexibility to define the views.
-You can basically think of them as a for loop that iterate through data set (it's not though, it just implements an Adapter behind the scene).
+LatteKit will create an adapter for you, all you have to do is provide the views it should render.
+You can basically think of it as a for loop that iterates through data set (it's not for loop though, it just implements an Adapter behind the scene).
 For example:

 ```kotlin